Meta-Calibration: Learning of Model Calibration Using Differentiable Expected Calibration Error: Experiments

 \subsection{Further analysis}

+\paragraph{Alternative calibration metrics} We investigate if models meta-trained using DECE also perform well when evaluated using more advanced calibration metrics than ECE.
+In particular, we evaluate performance using class-wise ECE (CECE) \citep{kumar2019calibration,widmann2019calibration,vaicenavicius2019calibration,kull2019calibration} that considers the scores of all classes in the predicted distribution, instead of only the class with the highest probability.
+The results in Table~\ref{tab:main_cece} confirm that models meta-trained using DECE have excellent calibration also in terms of the CECE criterion.

 \paragraph{Alternative hyper-parameter choice} We present a general metric that can be used for optimising hyper-parameters for superior calibration.
-While our main experiments are conducted with label smoothing, we demonstrate the generality of the framework by also learning L2 regularisation for ResNet18 on CIFAR benchmark.
+While our main experiments are conducted with non-uniform label smoothing, we demonstrate the generality of the framework by also learning alternative meta-parameters.
+In particular, we also consider scalar and vector version of label smoothing as well as learnable L2 regularization.
+We perform the additional evaluation using ResNet18 on the CIFAR benchmark.

-\cut{ In the case of learnable L2 regularization, we meta-learn unit-wise L2 regularization for the classifier layer.
-More specifically the goal is to find unit-wise L2 regularization coefficients $\boldsymbol{\omega}$ for the classifier layer $\boldsymbol{\phi}$ so that training with them optimises validation DECE ($\boldsymbol{\theta}$ is the feature extractor).
-The inner loop loss becomes }

-The results in Table \ref{tab:l2comparison} confirm that learnable L2 regularisation also leads to clear improvement in ECE over the cross-entropy baseline.
+The results in Table \ref{tab:l2comparison} confirm learnable L2 regularization also leads to clear improvement in ECE over the cross-entropy baseline.
 However, the error rate is slightly increased compared to learnable LS, hence we focused on the latter for our other experiments.
+Scalar and vector LS (MC-S and MC-V) have both improved the calibration, but non-uniform label smoothing (MC) has worked better thanks to its larger expressivity.

-\paragraph{Ablation study on meta-learning objective design} Recall our framework in Eq.~\ref{eq:BLO} is setup to perform conventional model training in the inner optimisation, given hyper-parameters; and meta-learning of hyper-parameters in the outer optimisation, by minimising our DECE metric as evaluated on the meta-validation set.
-While we view this setup as being the most intuitive, other architectures are also possible in terms of choice of objective for use in the inner and outer layer of the bi-level optimisation.
+\paragraph{Ablation study on meta-learning objective design} Recall our framework in Equation~\ref{eq:BLO} is setup to perform conventional model training in the inner optimisation, given hyper-parameters; and meta-learning of hyper-parameters in the outer optimisation, by minimising a combination of cross-entropy and our DECE metric as evaluated on the meta-validation set.
+While we view this setup as being the most intuitive, other architectures are also possible in terms of choice of objective for use in the inner and outer layer of the bilevel optimisation.
 As a comparison to our DECE, we also evaluate the prior metric MMCE previously proposed as a proxy for model calibration in \citep{Kumar2018TrainableEmbeddings}.
-From the results in Table \ref{tab:ablationCompact} we can conclude that: (1) Meta-learning with DECE meta-objective is beneficial for improving calibration (M4 vs M0).
-(2) Alternative outer-loop objective CE does not improve calibration as significantly (M4 vs M2).
-(3) MMCE completely fails as a meta-objective (M3).
-(4) DECE improves calibration when used as a secondary loss in multi-task learning, but at greater detriment to test error (M1 vs M0).
-(5) Our DECE-driven meta-objective (M4) is the best overall.